SpudGunMan/meshing-around/README.md

   - `whereami` returns the address of location of sender if known
   - `tide` returns the local tides, NOAA data source
   - `wx` and `wxc` returns local weather forecast, NOAA data source (wxc is metric value)
-  - `wxa` and `wxalert` returns NOAA alerts. short title or expanded details
+  - `wxa` and `wxalert` return NOAA alerts.
+Short title or expanded details
   - `joke` tells a joke
   - `messages` Replay the last messages heard, like Store and Forward
   - `motd` or to set the message `motd $New Message Of the day`